First and foremost so that you get the best possible start for learning how to draw and paint.

 To find a place of inspiration, comfort, motivation and like-minded people.

-Because we know what we are doing.
 You will be trained by a qualified artist who has extensive skills, in teaching art, commercial illustration, graphic design.
 Martina has also acted as an art judge and was trained in realist drawing and painting.
 Often the smallest of information can help you to avoid a lot of trouble.

 It shortens your learning curve so that you improve much quicker.

 You get free art studio space to unfold your creativity and mess, with all the necessary equipment.

 Because research has proven that art increases brain functions and its ability to work in more areas than just art.

 No, we don't, but we offer replacement lessons wherever we can.
 Please understand that the extra work it creates for us is considerable, re-organising placements, phone calls, etc. We are running a small business with small class sizes for the benefit of our students, yet keep our prices attractive.
 We believe the fairest way to deal with students missing classes in case of sickness is to allow transfer of lessons to other dates.
 You have to understand that once you have booked, our teachers have made the commitment to attend for one term (10 lessons) for any of our weekly classes.
 We are sure you understand that commitments should be mutual.

 What are my options if I cannot pay the full fee at once?